HumanCellAtlas/unity/README.md

 * Set your local kubernetes config to [point at your remote cluster](https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials):
   * <code>gcloud container clusters get-credentials NAME -z ZONE</code>

+Unity is also pre-configured to leverage Cloud SQL when deployed to a Kubernetes cluster.
+To configure this:
+1. Log into your GCP Project and select 'SQL' from the left-hand hamburger menu
+1. Select 'Create an instance'
+1. Select 'PostgreSQL' and click 'Next'
+1. Give the instance a name, a default user password, select a region, and click 'Create'
+1. Once your instance has created, click on its name to load the instance details
+1. Copy the instance connection name, and paste it into the line beginning with <code>"-instances="</code> under the cloudsql-proxy container details in <code>config/unity-benchmark-deployment.yaml</code>

+You will then need to create a service account with the <code>Cloud SQL Client</code> role to be used to connect to the instance.

-Before created your deployment (but after your cluster is created), you will need to create the necessary secrets in Kubernetes to load into your deployment.
+Before creating your deployment (but after your cluster is created), you will need to create the necessary secrets in Kubernetes to load into your deployment.
 These secrets must be created with the following key/value pairs:

 1. cloudsql-db-credentials